Room CFM Context

 Start with the room type, area, ceiling height, occupancy, and operating schedule.
 A classroom, restroom, storage room, gym, and restaurant support area may all produce a CFM target, but each one asks a different product question.

-Occupancy usually points toward fresh air or ERV review.
+Occupancy usually points toward fresh air or ERV planning.
 Moisture points toward exhaust or dehumidification.
 Odor and heat point toward source control and discharge path.
 Filters, long ducts, and grilles move the conversation toward static pressure.

 Separate estimated CFM from known design CFM